Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2022 entry

 - National Physical Laboratory

-Your personal tutor and the Professional Training Year tutor will discuss your interests and abilities with you in the second year, and support you in applying to our extensive database of potential employers.
+Your personal tutor and the Professional Training Tutor will discuss your interests and abilities with you in the second year, and support you in applying to our extensive database of potential employers.

 Applying for placements